nicholastay/personal-web/content/pc.md

 ## Servers

-### bubble

-Acer Chromebox CXI2

-- CPU: Intel Celeron 3205U
-- RAM: 4GB
-- SSD: 16GB
-- HDD(USB3): Seagate Expansion Desktop 4TB

-Other details

-- OS: Debian 10 buster
-- My main homelab server in use - small, low power box I can have in the corner plugged in to the main router
-- Honestly powerful enough for everything I need, but the storage (USB3) is janky and internal storage is very little, so I need to offload things to the USB drive (which sucks)

-## Older systems

-These aren't in active use anymore, but I might use them from time to time.
+("servers" lol)

 ### dream (aka breeze)

 My previous main desktop, serving me since 2012 (when I built it as my first desktop!), and upgraded through the years.

-Now being used as my testing grounds for VMs and containers for homelab.
+Now being used as my primary homelab VM and container (LXC) setup.
+Has its own VM router with OPNsense.

 It was called 'breeze' when before '[angel](#angel)' was built, then when I switched it over to a VM host, I renamed it to 'dream'.